Nelson: The 16 Most Important Steps To Understand The Stock Market

 But on the other hand, dividend-paying companies have in many cases been transforming into speculative companies.
 Many master limited partnerships (MLPs) and mortgage/residential real estate investment trusts (REITs) remain overly-dependent on the healthy functioning of capital markets, necessitating global credit health for survival.
 And many investors are stretching for those 10%+ yielding entities that may not survive for long.
 This is not a good thing at all.

-Many dividend-growth investors may not want to admit it, but dividends are just a component of cash flow distributed to shareholders, and a company's intrinsic value is based on its entire future free cash flow stream.
+Many die-hard dividend-growth investors may not want to embrace this reality, but dividends are just a component of cash flow distributed to shareholders, and a company's intrinsic value is based on its entire future free cash flow stream.
 Investors can seek yield, but a total return consideration should never be ignored.
 Key takeaway: Dividends are just a component of cash flow, and a company's intrinsic value is based on its entire future earnings and free cash flow stream.

 7a) Dividends Are a Symptom, Not a Driver of Intrinsic Value